-Wesley Willis was a self-taught artist and South-Side native known for his complex and vibrant drawings of downtown Chicago.
-Before he became a beloved figure in the underground music scene, Willis was a fervent and dedicated draftsman who captured the bustling city with large pen and ink drawings.
-A plein air artist, he could be found in the Loop — seated on a folding chair with sheets of paper spread over his lap — using the edge of pens to craft precise perspectives, both startlingly detailed and expressive.
+Wesley Willis was a self-taught artist and South Side native known for his complex and vibrant drawings of downtown Chicago.
+Before he became a beloved figure on the underground music scene, Willis was a fervent and dedicated draftsman who captured the bustling city with large pen and ink drawings.
+A plein air artist, he could be found in The Loop — seated on a folding chair with sheets of paper spread over his lap — using the edge of pens to craft precise perspectives, both startlingly detailed and expressive.
 In 1988, producer Carl Hart featured the artist in a short documentary for Chicago public access.
-The drawing Willis is working on in the film is offered here as Lot 390.

 Watch Wesley Willis: Artist of the Streets below.

 Born in Chicago in 1963, Wesley Willis eventually became a fixture on the local outsider art and underground music scenes.
 Although he only had a small, cult following at first, Willlis' work has become more widely appreciated as of late.
 In particular, demand for his ballpoint drawings of Chicago has increased dramatically.

 Willis' early years were quite unsettled.
 His parents fought often and separated, which led to Willis and his siblings living in various foster homes.
 During his twenties, Willis was robbed and threatened by his mother's boyfriend and subsequently diagnosed with schizophrenia.
 Although Willis began to hear voices and experience other maladies and tics, he also had a savant-like memory, which would ultimately benefit his art and music practices.